DavesCodeMusings/raspberry-cobbler/docs/phase7.md

 Yes, but mdev broke it.

 ### What's wrong with mdev?
-When we added the line `/sbin/mdev -s` to _rcS_, we handed over management of _/dev_ to _mdev_.
-This includes the permissions on the contents of /dev.
-The problem we're encountering is our non-root user account does not have permission to _/dev/ptmx_, but it should. _mdev_ has set the permissions to a default state.
+When we added the line `/sbin/mdev -s` to _rcS_, we handed over management of _/dev_ permissions to _mdev_.
+This includes the permissions on  _/dev/ptmx_.
+Our admin account doesn't have access, but it should. _mdev_ has set the permissions to a default state.

 When root was the only user on the system, the problem never surfaced, because root has access to everything.